Highlights from Why Buddhism is True by Robert Wright

 • So too with perceptions, mental formations, and consciousness.
 Are any of these things really under control—so completely under control that they never lead to suffering?
 And if they’re not under control, then how can we think of them as part of the self?

 • If you followed the Buddha’s guidance and abandoned the massive chunks of psychological landscape you’ve always thought of as belonging to you, you would undergo a breathtaking shift in what it means to be human.
-If you attained the state he’s recommending, this wuold be very different from having a self in the sense in which you’ve always had one before.
+If you attained the state he’s recommending, this would be very different from having a self in the sense in which you’ve always had one before.

-• separate the act of observation from the act of evaluation
+• Separate the act of observation from the act of evaluation.

 • Think of yourself as having, in principle, the power to establish a different relationship with your feelings and thoughts and impulses and perceptions—the power to disengage from some of them; the power to, in a sense, disown them, to define the bounds of your self in a way that excludes them.